16 fun facts about Montréal

 1. Montréal is built around a (small) mountain

 Montréal is built around a hill called Mount Royal.
-It is from this term the city received its name.
-The hill — which is designated park space — was designed by Frederick Law Olmsted, the same person who designed New York City’s Central Park.
+It’s from this term the city received its name.
+The sprawling Mount Royal Park that occupies most of the hill at the centre of town was designed by Frederick Law Olmsted, who designed New York City’s Central Park.
 The city has a bylaw stipulating that no skyscraper can be taller than the iconic cross found at its top.

 YUL Montréal-Trudeau International Airport